What are Estimated Tax Payments & How Do You Make Them?

 How much income tax do I have to pay?

 You’re likely required to pay estimated taxes if you’re self-employed.
-Estimated taxes are paid quarterly (four times year).
-The reason it is called estimated taxes is because you estimate how much income you’ll make for the year when you calculate your taxes for each estimated tax payment.
+Estimated taxes are paid quarterly (four times a year).
+The reason it is called estimated taxes is that you estimate how much income you’ll make for the year when you calculate your taxes for each estimated tax payment.

 Do I have to make estimated tax payments?

 You have to make estimated tax payments in situations where your income tax is not automatically withheld.
 These situations include: